Wrongful Termination Lawyer

 - File with the EEOC or ACRD.
 A wrongful termination attorney can file a wrongful discharge lawsuit, a breach of contract claim, and, if necessary, file a discrimination claim with the Equal Employment Opportunity Commission or the Arizona Civil Rights Division.

-If you believe your employment termination was unlawful, seek help from one of our Arizona unfair termination lawyers.
+If you believe your employment termination was unlawful, seek help from one of our unfair termination lawyers.